karaoak/SharedJS.Web/readme.md

-# Hybrid Web App
+# SharedJS Web App
 CommonJS Browserify HTML5 webbrowser client.

 ###Setup insctructions
-Apart from the npm dependencies, this project has a dependancy on the [Hybrid-Core](https://github.com/karaoak/SharedJS.hybrid-core) shared JS codebase project to be symlinked inside the app/lib/core directory of this project.
+Apart from the npm dependencies, this project has a dependancy on the [SharedJS.Core](https://github.com/karaoak/SharedJS.Core) shared JS codebase project to be symlinked inside the app/lib/core directory of this project.

 So setting up this project would require the following:

 	$ npm install
 	$ cd app/src
-	$ ln -s [hybrid-core]/src core (typically: $ ln -s ../../../core/src core)
+	$ ln -s [sharedjs-core]/src core (typically: $ ln -s ../../../core/src core)

 ###Build instructions
 Use the repository grunt build task to run this demo web app.